Saurabh-Mudgal/CS50-Web-Dev/README.md

 **git reflog -** Displays a log/list of all commits, even those previously made on the "future versions" after resetting to an older version.

-Note, by default you are working in the main branch.
+Note, by default you are working in the master branch.
 When pushing/ pulling commits, be mindful of which branch you are in.
 That branch will be the pushed/ pulled.